-- Amortised cost; - · Fair value through profit and loss (FVPL); or - Fair value through other comprehensive income (FVOCI).
+- Amortised cost; - Fair value through profit and loss (FVPL); or - Fair value through other comprehensive income (FVOCI).

-(w) Financial instruments (continued)
+(w) Financial instruments (cont'd)

-Classification of financial assets (continued)
+Classification of financial assets (cont'd)

 All income and expenses relating to financial assets that are recognised in profit or loss are presented within net interest income, fees commissions and other income or non-interest expenses.